National Basketball League of Canada

+Following the conclusion of the 2023 NBLC season the four remaining NBLC teams, the KW Titans, London Lightning, Sudbury Five and Windsor Express, broke away from the NBLC and helped found the Basketball Super League along with president of The Basketball League, David Magley.

 History

 Establishment

 In mid-2011, discussion began of a domestic basketball minor league in Canada.
 Three franchises from the Premier Basketball League (PBL), the Halifax Rainmen, Quebec Kebs, and Saint John Mill Rats were the first to join the National Basketball League of Canada (NBL).
 The teams had been unhappy with the officiating in the PBL.
 On May 12 of that year in Halifax, Nova Scotia, league CEO Andre Levingston held a press conference regarding the creation of the NBL Canada.
 By the end of the summer, the London Lightning, Moncton Miracles, Oshawa Power, and Summerside Storm were established and had announced that they would join the league.
 There had also been unsuccessful attempts to start up teams in Fredericton, New Brunswick, and Kingston, Ontario.

 John Kennedy, a native of Windsor and a sports executive based in Los Angeles, was named the first commissioner of the NBL.
 He previously had experience working with the Los Angeles Lakers and Los Angeles Clippers of the National Basketball Association (NBA).
 League president Andre Levingston spoke on his expectations of the commissioner, saying, "We wanted to make sure we had a person who was going to be committed and was willing to roll up his sleeves and work very hard, someone who understood business, had business relationship and a person who was going to govern the league the right way."

 In June 2011, the league finalized rules for its first season.
 There would be seven teams, four of which qualified for the playoffs, and no divisions.
 It would follow FIBA rules and each team would play 36 games in the regular season.
 Team rosters could contain 10–12 players, at least two of them Canadian, and they had a salary cap of $150,000 Canadian.
 Players could earn potentially $70,000 in one season, and each game would draw an average of 3,000 fans, varying by location.
 Levingston envisioned the NBL Canada as a more stable alternative to other North American minor basketball leagues with players living close to home while playing professionally.